 Charities

-Child Bereavement UK supports families and educates professionals when a baby or child of any age dies or is dying, or when a child is facing bereavement.
-Every year we train over 9000 professionals, helping them to better understand and meet the needs of grieving families.
-In the UK, when a baby or child dies, or a child is bereaved, many of those affected are unable to access good quality support which meets their individual needs.
 Child Bereavement UK believes all families should have the support they need to rebuild their lives when a child grieves or when a child dies.
 Our aim is to make sure they do.
 We provide confidential support, information and guidance to families and professionals.
-Our National Helpline is available to take calls and respond to emails 9am-5pm Monday -Friday along with an online Live Chat from 9 am to 5 pm.
-The helpline can provide support and Information such as a confidential listening service, advice, guidance and information on a wide range of topics, signposting to other local and national organisations which may be able to offer further support specific to your needs.
-For more information or to support the work of the charity, please email: support@childbereavementuk.org.
-Visit our website: http://www.childbereavementuk.org or call us on: (01494) 568900, National helpline: (0800) 02 888 40
+Our National Helpline is available to take calls, live chats and respond to E-mails from 9am-4.30pm Monday-Friday.
+The helpline can provide support and information such as a confidential listening service, advice, guidance and information on a wide range of topics, signposting to other local and national organisations which may be able to offer further support specific to your needs.
+For support, more information or to support the work of the charity, please E-mail: helpline@childbereavementuk.org, or visit our website at, https://www.childbereavementuk.org or call us on (0800) 02 888 40.

 When a child acquires a brain injury it can have a devastating affect on all the family.
 Every year thousands of families are left without any support and often feel alone with nowhere to turn to.
 We are here to support families and professionals working with children and young people who find themselves in need of information about what’s happened and how to cope.
 We are here to listen and to help with practical and emotional issues which may arise over time.
 We work in Hospitals, Schools and in the community and are able to offer face to face meetings, phone and email support.